Title: The Air That Angels Breathe

 “That fits,” Rodney agreed.

 “Colonel, did you want me to clean your back, check for tears that didn’t heal?”
 Marie questioned.
-“You let lose a lot of blood—it’s probably the first time you’ve shifted in such an emergency.”
+“You let loose a lot of blood—it’s probably the first time you’ve shifted in such an emergency.”

 John gamely pulled off his shirt for Marie and hopped up on the bed beside Rodney.
 “Not the first time, actually.
 The first time was the day my parents realized I was a mutant.
-We were staying in this cabin in Alaska and I was absolutely fascinated with these eagles that were nesting in this large tree.
+We were staying in this cabin in Alaska, and I was absolutely fascinated with these eagles that were nesting in this large tree.
 My parents couldn’t keep me from the window in the second floor of the cabin.
 One afternoon, I crawled out the window and onto the roof.”
 He shifted forward a little as Marie started to wipe the blood from his skin.
 “This feels good.”

 She cleared her throat.
 “Do your wings need to be cleaned?”